KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 my children?"
 "Do my children know without a doubt that my 'faithfulness is stronger than the cords of death'?".

+With your increased clarity about teaching, loving, and disciplining children, you can now chart a new, more effective course.

-Elon Musk, the "Steve Jobs" of our era, is a big proponent of arguing from 1st principles.
+Elon Musk — founder of Tesla and SpaceX, the "Steve Jobs" of our era, is a big proponent of arguing from 1st principles.
 In [an interview](https://www.youtube.com/watch?v=L-s_3b5fRd8) he talked about his reasoning process before starting Tesla: